-Internet trolls are raving about Tulsi Gabbard's debate performance—and they're calling her "mommy."
+Internet trolls are raving about Tulsi Gabbard's debate performance—and they're calling her "mommy"

-The internet far-right thinks Hawaii Congresswoman Tulsi Gabbard stole the show during Wednesday’s Democratic presidential debate.
+The internet far-right thinks Hawaii Rep. Tulsi Gabbard stole the show during Wednesday’s Democratic presidential debate.

-High profile right wing and alt-right internet trolls like Jack Posobiec, fellow Pizzagater Mike Cernovich, and Infowars’s Paul Joseph Watson praised Gabbard on Twitter for her performance alongside nine other candidates on the Miami stage.
+High-profile right-wing and alt-right internet trolls like Jack Posobiec, fellow Pizzagater Mike Cernovich, and Infowars‘ Paul Joseph Watson praised Gabbard on Twitter for her performance alongside nine other candidates on the Miami stage.

 Cernovich called Gabbard the “breakthrough star of the night,” while Posobiec retweeted a post calling for “a movement to push Trump to hire Tulsi Gabbard as Secretary of State.”
 (Documents leaked this week show that Gabbard, who served in Iraq, was considered by the Trump transition as a possible Secretary of Veterans Affairs.)